Extensions of Robbins-Siegmund Theorem with Applications in Reinforcement Learning: Stochastic Approximation

 \end{assumption} Assumption~\ref{asp:bound inner} ensures that the expected update direction $h(w)$ will decay $\norm{w}$ at least when $w$ is overly large.
-The factor $C_{\tref{asp:bound inner},2}$ is usually 0 if $\qty{Y_t}$ is time-homogeneous.
-But for a time-inhomogeneous $\qty{Y_t}$, it is usually strictly positive \citep{meyn2024bellmen,liu2025linearq}.
-This is one of the main difficulties in analyzing stochastic approximations with time-inhomogeneous Markovian noise.
-With these assumptions, we now present our main results.
+The factor $C_{\tref{asp:bound inner},2}$ is usually 0 when considering stochastic approximation algorithms with GAS ODEs.
+But for a stochastic approximation algorithm with a non-GAS ODE, see, e.g., \citet{meyn2024bellmen}, it is usually strictly positive, constituting a main obstacle for analyzing the convergence of such algorithms.

 \begin{theorem}[Almost Sure Convergence Rate for SA] Let Assumptions~\ref{asp:markov chain} - \ref{asp:bound inner} and \ref{asp:lr1} hold.
 Let $\qty{w_t}$ be the iterates generated by \eqref{eq:sa update}.
 Then there exists some $B_\tref{thm:rate sa}$, such that the following statements hold.
-If $\nu < 1$, then for any $\zeta \in \qty(0, \frac{3}{2}\nu - 1)$,
+If $\nu < 1$, then for any $\zeta \in \qty(0, \frac{3}{4}\nu - \frac{1}{2})$,

-If $\nu = 1$, then for any $\zeta \in (0,1)$ and $\nu_1 > 0$,
+If $\nu = 1$, then for any $\zeta \in (0,\frac{1}{2})$ and $\nu_1 > 0$,

 \end{theorem}

 \begin{theorem}[Concentration for SA] Let Assumptions~\ref{asp:markov chain} - \ref{asp:bound inner} and \ref{asp:lr2} hold.
 Then for any $\nu \in (0,1)$, there exist some deterministic constants $\bar{C}_{\alpha}, B_\tref{thm:concentration sa}, B'_\tref{thm:concentration sa}$, and integer $C_\tref{lem:concentration sa0}$ such that the iterates $\{w_t\}$ generated by \eqref{eq:sa update} satisfy the following concentration property whenever $C_{\alpha} \geq \bar{C}_{\alpha}$: for any $\delta \in (0,1)$, it holds, with probability at least $1-\delta$, that for all $t \geq 0$,